alexindata/workoutQualityRecognition/workoutQualRecognitionML.md

 With a high in-sample accuracy of 0.9923560, it was a concern that the random forests model may have overfitted the "training"" dataset.
 When models overfit, it is expected to observe the out-of-sample error rate larger than the in-sample error rate.
 Since the out-of-sample accuracy of 0.9937 is actually better than the in-sample accuracy of 0.9923560, the random forests model did not overfit the "training" dataset.

 The top-10 most important variables were identified in the random forests model.
-It was found that 3 were from the belt sensor, 3 from the forearm sensor, and 4 from the dumbbell.
+It was found that 3 were from the belt sensor, 3 from the forearm sensor, 4 from the dumbbell sensor, and none from the sensor on the arm.

-The R code chunk and output for model performance evaluation are below.
+See R code chunk and output below for out-of-sample model performance evaluation.

 ```r